 If you plan to set up a foreign-owned business in Poland, understanding labour laws and the cost of employment is vital.
 Not only will staying compliant and informed allow you to avoid headaches and penalties in the future, but it will also help you maintain a positive relationship with your workforce.

-In this article, trusted accounting, tax, and payroll experts Leinonen Poland will explain the essentials.
+In this article, trusted accounting, tax, and payroll experts from Leinonen Poland will explain the essentials.
 Covering everything from payroll and social security to employee benefits and working hours, we will help set your foreign-owned business in Poland up for long-term success.

 Cost of Employment for Foreign-Owned Businesses in Poland